 For this homemade citric acid cleaning spray, start by pouring the hot water into your measuring jug.

 Stirring well, dissolve the citric acid in the hot water.

 Add 20 drops of essential oil if required.
-I went for 10 drops of lemon essential oil* and 10 drops of rosemary essential oil* for a Mediterranean scented cleaning spray but feel free to use what you have to hand.
+I went for 10 drops of lemon essential oil and 10 drops of rosemary essential oil for a Mediterranean-scented cleaning spray.
+But do feel free to use what you have to hand.
 Lavender essential oil and tea tree essential oil are both great anti-bacterial options, for example.

 Decant the mixture into your spray bottle and off you go!
 How’s that for a clever plastic-free cleaning hack?!

 Citric acid is a great all-round cleaner.
 It kills bacteria, mould, and mildew, and is brilliant for general disinfecting and cleaning.
 Where it comes into its own is that it’s really effective at removing soap scum, hard water stains, calcium deposits, lime, and rust.